BenjaminElifLarsen/Common/README.md

 # Common

-This library contains the 'common' patterns and other things that I use for project development i C Sharp.
+This library contains the 'common' patterns and other things that I use for project development in C Sharp.
-The files here are mainly contracts, in form of interfaces, and it is expected that systems that usage this module should provide the implementations.
+The files here are mainly contracts, in form of interfaces, and it is expected that systems that use this module should provide the implementations.

-The libary requires the usages of C Sharp 11 or the preview for it.

 These are:
 - CQRS